manfredwern/manfredwern/README.md

 # Hi!
 I'm Manfred. 👋

 Welcome to my digital hub!
-Here, you'll discover the projects I'm currently developing—a place where I bring ideas to life and hone my skills as a software engineer. 🧑‍💻
+Here, I showcase the projects I'm currently bringing to life as a software engineer—a space where ideas flourish and skills evolve. 🧑‍💻

-As a naturally curious individual, I'm always seeking new coding experiences and challenges.
+Driven by curiosity, I relentlessly pursue new coding experiences and challenges.

 ## Github Stats 📊
 Below are representations about my activities in Github and a general info about the programming languages I have used.